 Title IX is a federal law prohibiting discrimination on the basis of sex in education.
 Title IX addresses sexual violence and requires schools to proactively address remedy, and eliminate sexual violence on their campuses.
 You are protected under Title IX, regardless of your gender and how you identify.

 Discrimination and harassment based on gender or sexual orientation are illegal.
-If you or someone you know is a victim of sexual discrimination, harassment, or violence, please contact:
+If you or someone you know is a victim of sexual assault, sexual harassment, domestic violence, dating violence, and stalking, please contact:

 A-B Tech Sexual Misconduct Policies and Procedures

 A-B Tech students, employees, and guests/visitors have the right to be free from all forms of sex/gender-based misconduct, harassment, and discrimination, examples of which include acts of sexual assault, sexual harassment, domestic violence, dating violence, and stalking (collectively “Sexual Misconduct”).
 All members of the A-B Tech community are expected to conduct themselves in a manner that does not infringe upon the rights of others in an illegal or offensive manner.

 A-B Tech believes in zero tolerance for Sexual Misconduct.
 Zero tolerance means that when an allegation of Sexual Misconduct is brought to an appropriate administrator’s attention, protective and other interim safety measures will be used to reasonably ensure that such conduct is stopped, is not repeated, and the effects on the victim and community are remedied, including serious sanctions when a respondent is found to have violated this Policy.

 - View/download A-B Tech's Sexual Misconduct Policy 112

 - View/download A-B Tech's Sexual Misconduct Procedure 112.01

 - View/download A-B Tech Title IX Sexual Harassment Procedure 112.02